 Yes.
-This situation would create a conflict of interestinyour group.
-You should immediately tell your managers that steps can be taken to prevent an inappropriate reporting relationship.
+This situation would create a conflict of interest in your group.
+You should immediately tell your manager so that steps can be taken to prevent an inappropriate reporting relationship.
 All managers have an open door policy and will work with you to resolve a potential conflict of interest.